onflow/docs/docs/concepts/nodes/flow-port/staking-guide.md

 ### Begin Staking

 First, select the type of node you'll be running by choosing from the list.
-You must have the required amount of locked FLOW in your account.
+You must have the required amount of FLOW in your account.

 ![Flow Port Staking](port-stake-0-02.png)